The World After Gaza

-The World After Gaza: A Short History is a nonfiction book authored by Pankaj Mishra and published in February 2025.
+The World After Gaza: A Short History is a non-fiction book authored by Pankaj Mishra and published in February 2025.
 It contains themes such as Zionism, the Holocaust, antisemitism and philosemitism.
 The work is characterized by its personal, historical, philosophical and revolutionary elements.
 Mishra discusses the October 7 attacks, stating: "With this attack, Hamas challenged Israel's ongoing vulnerability".
 At the time of writing this book, a ceasefire had not yet been reached between Hamas and Israel.
 The book polarized reviewers, being praised by some and harshly criticized by others who found it overly or insufficiently critical of Israel.

 Author

 Mishra's literary contributions include "The Age of Wrath: A Modern History", "From the Ruins of Empire: The Intellectuals Who Remade Asia", as well as various other nonfiction and fiction works.
 He is a contributor to The Guardian and the New York Review of Books, among other publications.

 Motivation

 According to Charlie English, Mishra expresses his motivation for writing the book as a way to free himself from confusion and prevent a moral downfall.
 In this text, Misha explores history through the perspectives of race and decolonization.

 As interpreted by Mishra Pankaj, Indian nationalism was influenced by the conviction that Gandhi and Nehru had witnessed the horrors faced by numerous Hindus, who suffered violence and sexual assault at the hands of British-supported Muslim separatists.
 Nevertheless, the literary works, authors, and playwrights who criticized nationalism had obscured this view in his mind until he traveled to the West Bank in 2008.
 There, he witnessed the plight of Palestinians living under Israeli military rule.
 "Their oppressors were once victims of the West," he writes, emphasizing the profound racial tensions he observed.
 The author originated from a nation that had undergone colonization.
 He remarked that the Palestinians, were "individuals like me, now living through the nightmares that my ancestors had left behind".